 If water sports are your thing, Hollingworth Lake is the place to be.
 Many Mancs might already be familiar with the school trip destination, which allows visitors to partake in windsurfing, kayaking, canoeing, sailing and rowing.
 There’s a couple of decent pubs on the shoreline of the lake, with plenty cosy seating, too.

 There’s a bike trail that runs past the lake, which will no doubt get you a few chipper ‘hellos’ from those cycling through the area, but if you’re also a keen rider yourself, pop your bike in the car before you head down.
 Don’t forget your picnic either, as there’s loads of beauty spots to enjoy a disappointing ham and cheese butty.

 Knowsley Safari Park

-At the top of the hill is the Brontë Parsonage Museum, where the absolutely brilliant staff will take pleasure in showing you around their house and giving you all the information you could ever need on these literary legends.
+Home of the Brontë sisters, anyone with a love for the bleak landscapes and cruel beauty of Wuthering Heights or Jane Eyre should definitely give this place a try.
+At the top of the hill is the Brontë Parsonage Museum, where the brilliant staff will take pleasure in showing you around their house and giving you all the information you could ever need on these literary legends.

 In Bowness itself, there is a stunning Garden Terrace at The Belsfield Hotel which overlooks the lake, perfect for a few drinks and some excellent food in the sun.
 I would also highly recommend The Albert Pub, run by Stockport’s Robinsons Brewery – top boozer and they sell Ginger Tom which is amazing.